groupultra/sdk-public/docs/source/moobius_quickstart.rst

 ---------------------------------------------------------------------------------------------------------------------
 _get_boxes()

+  Parameters:
+    (this function accepts no arguments)
+  Returns:
-Empty dict if there are no boxes choosen.
+    The  empty dict if there are no boxes choosen.
+  Raises:
+    (this function does not raise any errors of its own)

 .. _moobius.quickstart.submit: